 Hi, I’m attorney Ben Schwartz,

-Today we are going to do a video on Defense Medical Examinations in Personal Injury lawsuits.
+Today we are going to do a video on Defense Medical Examinations in Personal Injury Lawsuits.
 I have been asked several times to do a Top 10 video on this topic of independent medical exams or defense medical exams; sometimes called insurance company medical exams.
 It is something that we deal with all the time because we are handling personal injury cases.
 Basically, if you are not familiar with what this is, it is something that happens in personal injury cases, or maybe not necessarily personal injury cases per se, like car accident personal injury cases, slip and fall personal injury cases.
 I understand they also come up in another context as well, such as in employment-type cases, insurance claim type cases.
-It is quite often that an insurance company hires a doctor to perform a defense medical exam or a defense lawyer who is representing an insurance company or representing the at-fault party in a claim and of course that means is hired by an insurance company.
+It is quite often that an insurance company hires a doctor to perform a defense medical exam or a defense lawyer who is representing an insurance company or representing the at-fault party in a claim and of course that means they are hired by an insurance company.
 That defense lawyer will hire a medical doctor to perform a defense medical exam.

 If you’re watching this video, chances are you have been injured in a car accident or some other type of incident.
 You have made a claim.
 You hired a lawyer and you’re pursuing a lawsuit.
 During the lawsuit, the defense lawyer has scheduled you for a defense medical examination with a doctor who is not your treating physician.
 He is not your choice of doctor, it is somebody hired by the insurance company.

 So, folks want to know, what do I expect?
 What should I do to get prepared for this?
 I made a top 10 list.
 Now, this is not everything under the sun that you could do to prepare for a defense medical exam.
-I think the top 10 things that if I were injured in an accident if I were a plaintiff or a claimant, and this happened to me, these are probably the..
+I think the top 10 things that if I were injured in an accident if I were a plaintiff or a claimant, and this happened to me, these are probably the.

 10 things I would do to get prepared for a defense medical exam